-St Adelaide was born in Schwaerbeek, Belgium.
+St Adelaide was born in Schwaerbeek, Belgium and died on 11th June 1250.
 At 7, she joined the Cistercian La Cambre Abbey (Brussels) where she received her early education.
 St Adelaide was a bright girl.
 She became a Lay-sister with the Cistercians and developed a determined devotion to the Holy Eucharist.

 Unfortunately, St Adelaide contacted leprosy and since the disease was generally misunderstood in her time, she was isolated from her community; people believed that leprosy spread through simple skin contact.